UVic-CompPhys/PHYS515/Spectra.md

 - $x[n]$ is the discrete signal at time step $n$.
 - $N$ is the number of data points.

+The index $k$ ranges from $0$ to $N-1$ and corresponds to different frequency components in the signal.

 ### Example
 [Fig. 4, Thompson et al. 2024](https://ui.adsabs.harvard.edu/abs/2024MNRAS.531.1316T) shows the temporal spectra (right column) of the simulated luminosity variations (shown in the left column) from a 3D hydrodynamic simulation, at a given radius, in different directions (the different rows).
-The power peaks at $2$ to $3\mu Hz$ which corresponds roughly to the convectiev frequency in the system.
+The power peaks at $2$ to $3\mu Hz$ which corresponds roughly to the convective frequency in the system.

 <img src="md.assets/image-20231126175230538.png" alt="image-20231126175230538" style="zoom:50%;" />

-## Spectral Analaysis in Space: Spherical Harmonics
+## Spectral Analysis in Space: Spherical Harmonics

-Spherical harmonic decomposition is used to represent a spherically symmetric variable in terms of spherical harmonics.
+Spherical harmonic decomposition is used to represent a function defined on the surface of a sphere in terms of spherical harmonics.
 Spherical harmonics ($Y_l^m(\theta, \phi)$) are a set of orthonormal functions defined on the unit sphere.
 They are characterized by two quantum numbers: $l$ and $m$, where $l$ is the degree and $m$ is the order.
-Spherical harmonics describe angular variations in spherically symmetric systems.
+Spherical harmonics describe angular variations in systems that are spherically symmetric in their overall structure but may have perturbations or variations.

 The [formula for spherical harmonics](https://mathworld.wolfram.com/SphericalHarmonic.html) is given by:
 $$